Schreiner University: Athletics

 Schreiner University sports teams participate as a member of the National Collegiate Athletic Association (NCAA)'s Division III.
 The Mountaineers are a member of the Southern Collegiate Athletic Conference (SCAC), but will move to the American Southwest Conference (ASC) effective July 1, 2026.

 Men's sports include baseball, basketball, track and field, cross country, golf, soccer and tennis; while women's sports include basketball, track and field, cross country, golf, soccer, softball, tennis and volleyball.
 Wrestling was added for the start of the 2018-19 year, only the second program in the state after Wayland Baptist University and the first in the NCAA.

-In 2024, the university announced that the football program would be returning, last fielding a team in the 1950s; the team will play a exhibition schedule in 2025 before playing a full schedule in the 2026 season, playing home games at Kerrville ISD's Antler Stadium.
+In 2024, the university announced that the football program would be returning, last fielding a team in the 1950s; the team will play an exhibition schedule in 2025 before playing a full schedule in the 2026 season, playing home games at Kerrville ISD's Antler Stadium.
 Kenneth Treschitta was announced as the Mountaineers' head coach on July 3, 2024, having previously served as the defensive coordinator for the New England Nor'easters.
 Treschitta would step down in February 2025 for unknown reasons and was replaced by Keith Allen.
 On March 7, 2025, Klein High School head coach Shane Hallmark, whom Allen had worked under as an offensive coordinator, was hired as the Mountaineers' defensive coordinator.
 Former Tivy High School head coach David Jones was hired as the Mountaineers' offensive coordinator a few weeks later on March 25.

-The National Football League's Houston Oilers conducted training camp at Schreiner from 1967-1973.
+The National Football League's Houston Oilers conducted training camp at Schreiner from 1967 to 1973.